-Joining the ranks of professional doctors is a long and arduous journey, but with enough determination and a thorough plan, you, too, can become a doctor of the next generation.
+Joining the ranks of professional doctors is a long and demanding journey, but with enough determination and a thorough plan, you, too, can become a doctor of the next generation.
 This article will walk you through a step-by-step guide to becoming a professional doctor in the United States.

 How to Become a Doctor in the USA